-The baseline algorithm (Section 2.1.3) error budget is estimated using the basic input uncertainty and parameter perturbations in a sensitivity study.
+The baseline algorithm (Section 3.2) error budget is estimated using the basic input uncertainty and parameter perturbations in a sensitivity study.
 The input data are the water body corrected brightness temperature and the radar backscatter cross-sections that are averaged to 9 km.
 The radar pixels that include water bodies are excluded as well.

-Table 4 lists the various contributions to the disaggregated brightness temperature at 9 km resulting from the baseline algorithm.
-The first numbered row is the estimated error in the L1C_TB (36 km EASE grid) which is due to the instrument, geophysical contributions to earth surface brightness temperature and gridding.
+Table 5 lists the various contributions to the disaggregated brightness temperature at 9 km resulting from the baseline algorithm.
+The first numbered row is the estimated error in the L1C_TB (36 km EASE grid) which is due to the instrument, geophysical contributions to Earth surface brightness temperature and gridding.
 Effects of water bodies are removed from the brightness temperature.
 Assuming a nominal 5% error in the estimation of inland water bodies, the estimated contribution of error is about 0.45 K. The errors due to mis-specification of inland water bodies are dependent on the absolute percent of water fraction.
-A 5% error can be very large.
-For example if a pixel contains 10% inland water and there is 10% error on its specification, the impact on brightness temperature correction can be as large as 2.0 K uncertainty.
-For 3% error on 3% water fraction, the error falls to 0.16 K. As a nominal case 5% error on 5% water coverage is considered.
+A 5% error is assumed on a condition with 5% water body fraction.
+It should be noted that this source of error can be very large.
+For example if a pixel contains 10% inland water and there is 10% error on its specification, the impact on brightness temperature correction can be as large as ~2.0 K uncertainty.
+As a nominal case 5% error on 5% water coverage is considered.
 The permanent water bodies are detected using the SMAP radar backscatter cross-sections (see L2_SM_A ATBD).

-The water-body adjusted brightness temperature root-sum-of-squares (RSS) is reported in row three of Table 4.
+The water-body adjusted brightness temperature root-sum-of-squares (RSS) is reported in row three of Table 5.
 The baseline algorithm uses the radar backscatter cross-section and brightness temperature time-series to estimate a disaggregated 9 km brightness temperature.
-The contribution of radar backscatter cross-section calibration and contamination noise is estimated using the Monte Carlo method described in Section 2.2.3.
-The radar noise and uncertainty contributions to the disaggregated 9 km brightness temperature is estimated to be 2.0 K based on the baseline algorithm time-series models.
+The contribution of radar backscatter cross-section calibration and contamination noise is estimated using the Monte Carlo method described in Section 4.2.2.
+The radar noise and uncertainty contributions to the disaggregated 9 km brightness temperature is estimated to be 1.65 K based on the baseline algorithm models.
 This uncertainty is shown in row four of Table 4 error budget.
-The total 9 km disaggregated brightness temperature error is shown as an RSS in the fifth row of Table 4.
+Beside radar backscatter cross-calibration and contamination noise, other important sources of errors in Eq.
+17 are the uncertainties in algorithm parameters (β and Γ).
+Nominal values of 20% uncertainties are used for the algorithm parameters to evaluate the error contribution in the disaggregated 9 km brightness temperature error of 2.73 K is shown as an RSS in the sixth row of Table 5.